Rashu1991/SeleniumAutomationProject/README.md

   4. Retry Mechanism - It consists of two classes
                         a) MyTransformer - to run the retry class (it is based on reflection Api)
                         b) RetryAnalyzer - the class which have the code to re run the fail test cases and also the number of times to                                              re-run.
-  5. Util - util methods for Waits,Select Class, Screenshot . iterating rows of the excel file
+  5. Util - util methods for Waits,Select Class, Taking Screenshot . iterating rows of the excel file
   6. TestData Excel file - it uses Apache POI libarary
   7. Constants - different constants of the application under test
   8. ExtentReportListener